Texas woman gets probation, jail time for killing 2 sisters in distracted-driving crash - NewsBreak

 Shelby Buchanan, of Abilene, received 10 years of probation and 360 days in county jail (two consecutive 180-day sentences) Tuesday for the 2018 deaths of Melissa Grace Lindley, 14, and Starla Lindley, 11.

-Buchanan pleaded guilty earlier this year to two counts of manslaughter.Family of girls killed by distracted driver: ‘Please just leave your phones alone’
+Buchanan pleaded guilty earlier this year to two counts of manslaughter.Girl died in tornado minutes after photo with sisters

 Melissa and Starla were killed on impact when Buchanan slammed into the back of their minivan while driving her pickup down I-20 in Abilene in March 2018.